Mode of StudyFull-time with year abroad

 Learn about our dual degree programmes with Edith Cowan University in Australia.

 Chris Chang: We have a strategic partnership with Edith Cowan University in Australia, particularly for students who have not travelled abroad or lived abroad, that gives them the opportunity to experience a dual degree.
-The design of our programs means that we have developed the program from the ground up, which doesn't require you to study that much more time for a degree program.
+The design of our programmes means that we have developed the programme from the ground up, which doesn't require you to study that much more time for a degree programme.

 Heather Massey: There's lots of reasons why people might want to come and study this dual award course at the University of Portsmouth.
 Learning in a different environment from different tutors and the facilities that they have at Edith Cowan are absolutely first-class.

 Chris Chang: Students have the opportunity to travel for a year and the question that some students will have is "how will I be able to afford this?"
 Now the UK Government has launched the Turing programme and what this programme does is fund them to do study abroad, internships, placements.
 It makes it accessible to all students from different groups, whether they are international students or students from the UK.

 Dr Sarah Reynolds: Experiencing life in a different country.
 You would mature and develop your confidence during that time and definitely walk out of the degree, I think standing up a bit taller than if you hadn't.

 Chris Chang: Now the benefits of this is that you can actually show to employers that you have two degrees from two different universities in two different countries.
 Jobs these days have changed quite substantially.
 Your future job may not be in the UK and employers are looking for the kind of employees that are able to work in different contexts, different cultures be able to work in multidisciplinary and multinational teams.